tautminas/raspberry-pi-5-projects/FUTURE_IMPROVEMENTS.md

 - Provide clearer explanations for variable usage in the guide.
 - Add a conclusion or closing section to wrap up the guide and summarize key points.
+- Upload images that provide a clearer explanation of how to use Raspberry Pi Imager.

 Project improvements: